HN-MVTS: HyperNetwork-based Multivariate Time Series Forecasting

 \section{Conclusion}

 In this work, we introduced HN-MVTS, a novel general-purpose framework for MVTS forecasting that combines the strengths of CI and CD modeling (Fig.~\ref{fig:forecasting_strategies}).
 Unlike traditional CI models, which ignore inter-channel relationships, or CD models, which can be overly complex, our method leverages the concept of hypernetworks to generate channel-specific parameters in a lightweight and scalable manner.
 We enable the model to condition its predictions on channel similarity, allowing shared statistical strength across similar components while still preserving the robustness and efficiency of CI models.
 HN-MVTS contributes a training-time, architecture-agnostic generative prior for per-channel final-layer weights.
-Importantly, our approach is modular and architecture-agnostic: it can be seamlessly applied to a wide range of existing neural forecasting models (Fig.~\ref{fig:hypernet_architectures}), including both CI (Dlinear, PatchTST) and CD (TSMixer, iTransformer).
+Importantly, our approach is modular and architecture-agnostic, allowing it to be seamlessly applied to a wide range of existing neural forecasting models (Fig.~\ref{fig:hypernet_architectures}), including both CI (DLinear, PatchTST) and CD (TSMixer, iTransformer).
 Through extensive empirical evaluations across multiple datasets, we demonstrated that HN-MVTS, in most cases, improves the accuracy of state-of-the-art forecasting models (Table~\ref{table1}).
-Moreover, these gains come at minimal computational cost, with only a modest increase in training time and parameter count (Table~\ref{table_times}).
-The inference time is not affected as the hypernetwork may be removed at deployment phase after training the model.
+These gains come at minimal computational cost, with only a modest increase in training time and parameter count (Table~\ref{table_times}).
+The inference time is not affected, as the hypernetwork can be removed during the deployment phase after the model has been trained.

 Despite its flexibility and strong empirical results, HN-MVTS has several limitations.
-First, we assume that the last layer of a base forecasting model linearly transforms an input hidden state into the final output, so multi-layer hyperparameterization (e.g., generating weights beyond the last layer) might offer deeper insights into representation sharing.
+First, we assume that the last layer of a base forecasting model linearly transforms an input hidden state into the final output; therefore, multi-layer hyperparameterization (e.g., generating weights beyond the last layer) may offer deeper insights into representation sharing.
 Second, although the method is architecture-agnostic, integrating it into highly specialized, non-standard forecasting architectures may require additional tuning or design adaptation.
 We did not consider the application of hypernetworks to non-neural network models (gradient boosting, statistical models, etc.), which are still widely used.

 Beyond immediate performance improvements, HN-MVTS opens up promising avenues for future research in adaptive and structured forecasting.
 Its ability to learn flexible representations of channel relationships makes it a natural fit for settings involving heterogeneous or evolving multivariate time series.
 Moreover, it provides a principled mechanism for incorporating prior knowledge, such as known similarity structures or hierarchical groupings, through initializing or designing component embeddings.